johntiger1/multimodal_fairness/README.md

 Text model is run inside the `new_allen_nlp` folder:
 `https://github.com/johntiger1/multimodal_fairness/tree/master/src/models/new_allen_nlp`

-At a high level this is a CNNEncoder.
+At a high level this is a CNNEncoder, which is trained from scratch (i.e. does not use any pretrained LM)

 ## Tabular
 Tabular model is the underlying 2019 *Nature* paper.
 This is a channel-wise LSTM classifier.